pommicket/bootstrap/README.md

 ## instruction set

 x86-64 has a *gigantic* instruction set.
 The manual for it is over 2,000 pages long!
-So, it makes sense to select only a small subset of it to use for all the stages of our compiler.
+So it makes sense to select only a small subset of it to use.
 The set I've chosen can be found in `instructions.txt`.
 I think it achieves a pretty good balance between having few enough instructions to be manageable and having enough instructions to be useable.
-To be clear, you don't need to read that file to understand the series, at least not right away.
+To be clear, you don't need to read that file to understand the series.

 ## principles